Skip to main content

 3 mentions Positive Neutral Negative

-• “The story, gameplay, atmosphere, and sound design of Outlaws still hold up very well today, and is worth a play for anyone who loves 90's era PC games.”
+• “The story, gameplay, atmosphere, and sound design of Outlaws still hold up very well today, and it is worth a play for anyone who loves 90's era PC games.”

 • “The actual gunplay feels pretty good and the atmosphere is peak spaghetti western.”